mozilla/jira-bugzilla-integration/docs/adrs/003-bugzilla-response-codes.md

 <details>

-  <summary>Braekdown of flowchart</summary>
+  <summary>Breakdown of flowchart</summary>

   1. JBI receives a payload from Bugzilla or the Retry Scheduler.
   1. JBI will always return 200/OK for a response.
   1. If the bug is private, discard the event and log why.
-  1. If the bug cannot be found in the bugzilla API, discard the event and log why.
+  1. If the bug cannot be found in the Bugzilla API, discard the event and log why.
   1. If an associated action cannot be found for the event, discard the event and log why.
   1. If a matching Jira issue cannot be found, and the event is not creating one, discard the event and log why.
   1. If there is a mismatch between project keys in the event and Jira, discard the event and log why.
   1. If there is a blocking event in the DLQ, skip to the Error Event Handler.
-  1. If there is a mergable event in the DLQ, merge with the current event (current event wins conflicts).
+  1. If there is a merge-able event in the DLQ, merge with the current event (current event wins conflicts).
   1. Write updated data to Jira's API.
       1. If successful, delete any associated items in DLQ.
       1. If error is returned, continue to Error Event Handler